-She began her practice in Intellectual Property law as an associate for the patent boutique law firm of Cooper and Dunham.
+She began her practice in intellectual property law as an associate for the patent boutique law firm of Cooper and Dunham.
 Shortly thereafter, she became a registered patent attorney while working for Johnson & Johnson.

 She then became a partner in the New York Office of Anderson Kill.
-As an in-house attorney working for Toys "R" Us, Nick at Nite and TV Land and recently, CBS News, she has become a transactional expert who has negotiated, revised and reviewed thousands of licenses and other agreements.
+As an in-house attorney working for Toys "R" Us, Nick at Nite and TV Land and recently, CBS News, Fowler-Williams has become a transactional expert who has negotiated, revised and reviewed thousands of licenses and other agreements.